boldingd/EclipsePhaseContent/Kainouda2035.md

 ## Near-Orbit Habs

 During the Fall, the KDC led the hasty construction of 5 modular habs in orbit of Kainouda 2035; many of those Fall refugees still live there.
-A number of smaller habs have also been built nearby — although out of the volume claimed by the KDC and covered by the asteroid's defences.
+A number of smaller habs have also been built nearby — although out of the volume claimed by the KDC and covered by the asteroid's defenses.

 ## The Carbon Compact